AI-powered PSA and RMM platform

 What should we compare in a pilot?

 Do not compare dashboards.
-Compare one high-volume endpoint issue and require a closed ticket with investigation evidence, governed action, verification, and a receipt.
+Compare one high-volume endpoint issue and require a closed ticket with investigation evidence, approval policy, verification, and a complete resolution record.